 A flexible spending account is a savings account used to cover certain healthcare costs.
 The contributions are from pre-tax dollars.
-But unlike HSA contributions, which roll over into the next year, funds in an FSA that are not used by the end of the year are forfeited, except for $500 employers can allow employees to carry over into the next year.
+Unlike HSA contributions, which roll over into the next year, funds in an FSA that are not used by the end of the year are forfeited, except for $550 employers can allow employees to carry over into the next year.

 How much can I contribute to an FSA?

-In 2019, the IRS stipulates an employee can contribute up to $2,700.
+In 2021, the IRS stipulates an employee can contribute up to $2,750.
 Employees must set their contribution during open enrollment, and should be noted once the contribution is set, it’s set until the next open enrollment.
-If an employee decides to max out their FSA for the year, which in a biweekly pay frequency would equate to $103.85 per paycheck, they can use the entire $2,700 for that year as soon as the first contribution is in the account.
+If an employee decides to max out their FSA for the year, which a biweekly pay frequency would equate to $105.77 per paycheck, they can use the entire $2,750 for that year as soon as the first contribution is in the account.

 Employers can contribute to employee FSAs, and if your company offers HSAs and FSAs, the employer likely makes a contribution.
 But like an employees’ contribution, the amount an employer can pay into individual FSAs must be determined at the start of the fiscal year.

 What can I use my FSA account for?

 Flexible spending accounts can be used for a number of healthcare-related out-of-pocket expenses.
 They can be used towards copays and meeting a deductible.
 Other acceptable expenses include:

 Wheelchairs and crutches

 FSAs cannot be used for over-the-counter drugs unless a doctor has given their permission.
 What’s more, flexible spending accounts can be used to help employees’ family members with FSA Dependent Care.